Pttn/rieMiner/README.md

 Other options:

 * PrimorialNumber: Primorial Number for the Wheel Factorization.
 Default: 40;
-* ConstellationOffsets: which sort of constellations to look for, as offsets separated by commas.
+* ConstellationPattern: which sort of constellations to look for, as offsets separated by commas.
 Note that they are not cumulative, so '0, 2, 4, 2, 4, 6, 2' corresponds to n + (0, 2, 6, 8, 12, 18, 20).
 If empty (or not accepted by the server), a valid pattern will be chosen (0, 2, 4, 2, 4, 6, 2 in Search and Benchmark Modes).
 Default: empty;
 * PrimorialOffsets: list of Offsets from the Primorial for the first number in the prime tuple.
 Same syntax as ConstellationOffsets.
 If empty, a default one will be chosen if possible (see main.hpp source file), otherwise rieMiner will not start (if the chosen constellation offsets are not in main.hpp).
 Default: empty;
 * Debug: activate Debug Mode: rieMiner will print a lot of debug messages.
 Set to 1 to enable, 0 to disable.
 Other values may introduce some more specific debug messages.
 Default : 0.